 (vii) non-academic activities (e.g. voluntary military training).

-13. The Coursework Deadline Extension Request Form can be found in the Templates section of the Academic Quality Handbook: https://www.aber.ac.uk/en/academic-registry/handbook/taught-schemes/.
+12. The Coursework Deadline Extension Request Form can be found in the Templates section of the Academic Quality Handbook: https://www.aber.ac.uk/en/academic-registry/handbook/taught-schemes/.
 The request form and supporting evidence should be submitted to the designated departmental office at least 3 working days before the deadline.
 Departmental contact details can be found here: https://www.aber.ac.uk/en/academic-registry/handbook/taught-schemes/officers/.
 Requests received less than 3 working days before the deadline will normally be considered by the Departmental/Faculty Special Circumstances Board, and students are advised to follow the Special Circumstances procedure: (www.aber.ac.uk/en/academic/special-circumstances/) .
 The only exception to this requirement will be where it is clear from the evidence provided that the medical/personal circumstances have arisen within this three day period.

 (i) The Extensions Officer will consider applications, and students will be informed of the outcome by email within two working days of receipt of the request;

 (ii) Retrospective requests for extensions will not be considered.
 In cases where the deadline is missed, students are advised to follow the Special Circumstances procedure (see above);

 (iii) To talk to the Extensions Officer directly, students should request a meeting by email.

 Criteria for awarding extensions